thelonious/kld-intersections/README.md

 ### Working with Path Data

 Building paths from the other atomic shapes can be tedious and error-prone.
-In order to simply this process, the AffineShapes API includes a `pathData` method.
+In order to simplify this process, the AffineShapes API includes a `pathData` method.
 Simply pass in a string of path data and you will get a path shape with all of its segments populated for you.

 ```javascript
 import {AffineShapes} from "kld-intersections";